 Pulse method sends a signal to the thread that is blocked, Pulse can unblock one thread, something like in AutoResetEvent

-PuleAll sends signal to all blocked threads, so this can be used to release all threads, something like in ManualResetEvent
+PulseAll sends signal to all blocked threads, so this can be used to release all threads, something like in ManualResetEvent

-If we are building custome signaling construct then we need to handle all the flags that are needed for thread signaling like current count, reset, intial state etc. Also we need to use some locking construct to protect shared variables in such class.
-Although Wait and Pulse can be used to build our own custome signaling construct we should try to use the ones given by .Net anhd if still they are not solving the problem then go for Wait and Pulse.
+If we are building custom signaling construct then we need to handle all the flags that are needed for thread signaling like current count, reset, initial state etc. Also, we need to use some locking construct to protect shared variables in such class.
+Although Wait and Pulse can be used to build our own custom signaling construct we should try to use the ones given by .Net and if still they are not solving the problem then go for Wait and Pulse.

-This concludes signalling constructs where we have see usage of AutoResetEvent, ManualResetEvent, CountdownEvent, Barrier and finally Wait/Pulse.
+This concludes signaling constructs where we have seen usage of AutoResetEvent, ManualResetEvent, CountdownEvent, Barrier and finally Wait/Pulse.
 Apart from these there are some more synchronization constructs available in .Net which we will see briefly in next section.

 Interlocked class